Christmas Tree Recycling & Disposal

 When can Christmas trees be dropped off for recycling?

-* All sites that are accepting trees (listed above) will be open December 27-January 31, with the exception of January 2 when they will be closed.
-All Garden-Ville locations will have limited hours on December 30 and will be closed on December 31.
-The TDS Landfill will be open from 7 a.m. – 2 p.m. on December 31.
+* All sites that are accepting trees (listed above) will be open December 26-January 31, with the exception of January 1 when they will be closed.
+All Garden-Ville locations will have limited hours on December 30.
 Aside from these exceptions, normal hours apply.

 How should I prepare my Christmas tree for recycling?